genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/dropdownbutton.rst

 dropdownbutton
 ==============

+    .. note:: The Genro dropdownbutton has been taken from Dojo without adding any modifies.
+In this page you will find some interesting features that we want to point up.
+For more information, check the Dojo's dropdownbutton documentation.

     .. note:: it is mandatory to add a :ref:`genro_menu` to the dropdownbutton to make it work.

     * :ref:`ddb_def`